fbpx

 Credit: Walt Disney Animation

 Walt sunk everything he had to make Snow White and the Seven Dwarfs in 1937.
 If it had flopped, we might never have had a “Disney” to love at all.
-It was very well received at the box office, but even with its success, Walt Disney Pictures had more than $4 million in debt.
+The first-ever feature-length animated film was very well received at the box office, but even with its success, Walt Disney Pictures still had more than $4 million in debt.
 Because of this, Walt’s studio had to produce another homerun film.
-Otherwise, Disney would go under.
+Otherwise, Disney would surely go under.

 The studio had very little money with which to work, but Walt put together a stellar team of animators–all of whom most likely knew that producing a flop meant they’d be out of work.
-But as Disney magic would have it, Cinderella was a giant success and is still revered as one of the best animated films of all time.
+And, as Disney magic would have it, Cinderella was created, and the film was a huge success.
+To this day, it is still revered as one of the best animated films of all time.

 In an effort to save money, the whole film was shot in live-action first.

-Though Walt Disney was not a fan of remakes and sequels, leading us to believe he’d be opposed to the influx of live-action Disney films today, he certainly was not opposed to the idea of live-action films themselves.
+By his own admission, Walt Disney was not a fan of remakes and sequels, which would lead fans to believe he’d likely be opposed to the influx of live-action Disney films today.
+But he certainly was not opposed to the idea of live-action films, in and of themselves.

-Walt Disney Pictures produced many live-action feature films, as well as live-action documentaries (including one that proved extremely problematic).
-And in an effort to keep costs as low as possible when creating Cinderella, Walt called for the entire film to first be shot in live action.
+Walt Disney Pictures produced many live-action feature films, as well as live-action documentaries, including one that proved extremely problematic.
+And, in an effort to keep costs as low as possible when creating Cinderella, Walt initially employed similar techniques used in his live-action films, calling for the entire movie to be shot in live action–and animating it afterward.

 According to ScreenRant, the process helped keep costs lower by shortening the time it would take animators to draw every part of the film.
 Cinderella was first shot in live action so that animators didn’t have to spend lots of time daydreaming about what a character and his or her actions and mannerisms might look like: